 A small study shows that fewer reminders from parents are more effective than reminding your child each day, which can be viewed as nagging.

 5. Do not touch or pick at problem areas.

 This can trigger acne, lead to infections and cause scarring.

 6. Make sure your teen is wearing a clean face mask every day.

 A dirty face mask will counteract other prevention strategies.
 Be sure to wash masks prior to wearing the first time.
 Use regular laundry detergent and hot water for washing face coverings.
-Learn more about taking care of your skin while wearing a face mask.

 7. Your teen should use shampoo every day.

 This is especially needed if he or she has oily hair or problem areas around the hairline.

 8. Shower after activities that cause sweat and oil production.

 Exercising and wearing a hat or helmet can increase sweat and oil production.